Literary production and translation

 Purpose of the program

-One of the purposes of the Danish Arts Foundation is to promote dissemination of Danish literature abroad.
-The Committee for Literary Project Funding wants to support the possibilities for relevant Danish works and authorships of high quality to reach the reading public abroad.
+With this programme, the Committee for Literary Project Funding wants to support the possibilities for relevant Danish works and authorships of high quality to reach the reading public abroad.

 How your application will be evaluated?